ludwigprager/ArgoCD-POC/README.md

 # ArgoCD POC

 This project is a ArgoCD playground to learn how to setup, use and configure ArgoCD without investing much time and without risking to damage running installations in your project.

+This project is self-contained and has a zero-footpring.
+The tear-down script will remove most traces from your experiments.

+## Prerequisites
-You need a linux machine to run on.
+You need a linux machine to run on, any distribution should work fine.
+I used xubuntu.
+docker, docker-compose, yq are required.

 ## How this POC works